Master of Arts in Leadership in Educational Administration (MA)

 The program in Educational Administration provides a contemporary approach to school administration as a sense-making, problem-solving activity that emphasizes leadership rather than management.
 Students learn to analyze organizational problems from multiple perspectives, learn about empowering leadership practices, and learn to develop qualities associated with effective leadership and informed decision-making.
 Courses focus on practical issues that school leaders face with an emphasis on making the connections that are necessary for effective administration.
 A required field experience provides additional opportunities for considering issues from a variety of perspectives and to make the connections between theory and practice.
-The department also offers a Type 75 Certification Program sequence for persons with a master's degree who wish to obtain a General Administrative Endorsement.
+The department also offers a licensure program sequence for persons with a master's degree.

-The program in Educational Administration program is accredited by the National Council for Accreditation of Teacher Education (NCATE), approved by the Illinois State Board of Education, and satisfying requirements for a Type 75 certificate with the general administrative endorsement necessary for entry level school administrators.
+The program in Educational Administration is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the National Council for Accreditation of Teacher Education (NCATE), approved by the Illinois State Board of Education, and qualifies graduates with the necessary coursework for licensure necessary for building level administration in Illinois schools.

 The program in Educational Administration requires a minimum of 36 semester hours.
 Please see the Graduate School Catalog for a detailed list of program requirements.

 Students carrying a full-time course load can reasonably expect to complete the program in one to one-and-a-half years.
 Students carrying a part-time course load have up to a maximum of five years to complete the program.